Ray Davies: Early years

 Raymond Douglas Davies was born at 6 Denmark Terrace in the Fortis Green area of London on 21 June 1944.
 He is the seventh of eight children born to working-class parents, including six elder sisters and younger brother Dave Davies.
 His father, Frederick George Davies, was a slaughterhouse worker.
 Frederick liked to hang out in pubs and was considered a ladies' man.
 He was born in Islington and his registered birth name was Frederick George Kelly.

 Frederick's father, Henry Kelly, was a greengrocer who married Amy Elizabeth Smith at St Luke's Church in Kentish Town in 1887, and they had two children, Charles Henry and Frederick George.
 However, the marriage failed and Amy moved in with Harry Davies, bringing her two small children and her mother.
 Harry Davies, born in Minsterley in 1878, was an ostler who had moved with his family from Shropshire to Islington.
 Frederick George had changed his surname to Davies by the time he married Annie Florence Willmore (1905–1987) in Islington in 1924.
 Annie came from a "sprawling family".
 She had a sharp tongue and could be crude and forceful.

-When Davies was still a small child, one of his older sisters became a star of the dance halls, and soon had a child out of wedlock by an African man, an unauthorized immigrant who subsequently disappeared from her life.
+When Davies was still a small child, one of his older sisters became a star of the dance halls, and soon had a child out of wedlock by an African man, an unauthorised immigrant who subsequently disappeared from her life.
 The child, a daughter, was ultimately raised by Ray's mother.
-Ray attended William Grimshaw Secondary Modern School in Muswell Hill along with Rod Stewart (now called Fortismere School).
+Ray attended William Grimshaw Secondary Modern School in Muswell Hill (now called Fortismere School) along with Rod Stewart.
 His first Spanish guitar was a birthday gift from his eldest sister Rene, who died at the age of 31 from a heart attack on the day before Ray's 13th birthday, while she was out dancing at the Lyceum Ballroom in the Strand, London in June 1957.